|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Visit the Grand Palace and the ancient temple Wat Pho, ""Temple of the reclining Buddha.""
 After lunch, we visit the King's Royal Barges and Wat Arun, before boarding our long-tail boats.

-In the early morning, we arrive in Bagan and we are transferred to our hotel.
+At approximately 9am, we disembark the ship and transfer to our hotel.
+We then spend the day in Bagan exploring.
 After a stroll through the colorful local market, we continue the day with visits to the most significant pagodas and temples of Bagan.
 These are Shwezigon Pagoda, built by King Anawrahta in the early 11th century as a religious shrine; Ku Byanuk Gyi, a temple with superb murals of Jataka scenes; Khay Min Ga Temple, noted for its panoramic view of the area's numerous monuments and Ananda Temple, with four standing Buddha images.

 This morning, we visit the site of Tayoke-Pyay Pagoda in Min Nanthu Village, as well as the Phaya Thone Zu and Nandamanya Temples, noted for exquisite murals of 13th century.
 We also see Kyat Kan Cave monastery, a famous meditation retreat in Bagan.
 After lunch we explore the Myingaba Gu Byaukgyi Temple, a UNESCO World Heritage Site.
-We visit the archaeological museum to view beautiful Buddha images of bronze, stone and lacquer.
-Overnight in Bagan.
+We then visit some of the farming villages that surround Bagan which will give you an insight into the rural life of the local people.

 Following breakfast, we transfer to the airport for our flight to Rangoon, Burma.
 Upon arrival, we will be met and transferred to our hotel.
 This afternoon, we visit the colonial city center of Rangoon.
 We visit the Sule Pagoda, dating back over 2,000 years; the magnificent reclining Buddha at Chauk Htat Gyi; and the Karaweik Hall - a floating barge on the Kandawgyi Lake.
 We explore Bogyoke (Scotts) Market with its myriad of goods including food, clothing, handicrafts, gems and much more.

-We say a fond farewell to Southeast Asia with a transfer to Rangoon Airport for our departure flights.
+We say a fond farewell to Southeast Asia with a transfer to Yangon Airport for our departure flights.

 1-800-741-7956 North America • 0808-234-1714 United Kingdom • 416-588-5000 Worldwide